HNW Lending Review

 Most money lent through HNW Lending* is done manually.

-When choosing your own loans, lenders might expect to earn around 9.09% after losses, which is more interest than auto-lend, at least in part because no interest is diverted to cover late payments or bad debts.
+When choosing your own loans, lenders might expect to earn around 9.04%, which is more interest than auto-lend, at least in part because no interest is diverted to cover late payments or bad debts.

-Even so, losses will be unevenly spread for lenders who haven’t adopted sensible strategies for themselves in spreading risk across lots of loans.
+Losses will be unevenly spread for manual lenders who haven’t adopted sensible strategies for themselves in spreading risk across lots of loans.
 With manual lend, the responsibility not to put too much money into any one individual loan is entirely yours.

 Has HNW Lending provided enough information to assess the risks?